 Hydrophyllum capitatum is a perennial plant that can grow up to 0.50 metres tall.

-Western N. America - Alberta to British Columbia, south to Oregon and Colorado.
+Western N. America - British Columbia to Alberta, south to Oregon, Utah and Colorado.

 Rich moist soils, most often in the shade, from valleys to around 2,700 metres[

 ].
 Grows well in an open woodland garden[